bologer/anycomment.io/readme.txt

 * Do not load styles & scrips globally, only in plugin pages
 * Plugin icon in admin sidebar was not displaying correctly and was overflowing when menu was opened
 * Newlines in comment are now displaying correctly.
 Previously everything was as a single line
+* Fixed issue when limit of number of comments per page was ignored and maximum number of comments displayed

 = 0.0.41 – 29.07.2018 =